SMPyBandits/SMPyBandits/CONTRIBUTING.md

 ## Requests for Contributions

 [This is the file](https://github.com/SMPyBandits/SMPyBandits/tree/master/TODO.md) where I list current issues and features to be added.
-If you want to start contributing to AlgoBandits, this is the place to start.
+If you want to start contributing to SMPyBandits, this is the place to start.

 ---